Traffic signs by country: Switzerland and Liechtenstein

-Distances and other measurements are displayed in metric units.
-Starting 2003, ASTRA-Frutiger is the typeface used to replace SNV, which is still used in several European countries.

-Major exceptions from the norm are:

-Signs use one of the four national languages corresponding to the location.

-Destinations are spelled according to their local spelling, e.g. Genève for Geneva, also in German or Italian Switzerland.

-Motor-/expressway signs are white text on green background.

-Main road/route signs are white text on blue background.

-Minor road/route signs are black text on white background.

-Detour route signs are black text on orange background.

 Bicycle and mountain bike routes, and routes for vehicle-like transport means are white text on falu red background.

-Commercial direction signs are black text on grey background with a red dot.

-Generally valid speed limit of 50 km/h within densely built-up areas, e.g. within urban settings, villages, or towns (starts with sign no. 2.30.1; ends with sign no. 2.53.1) – sometimes applicable even without producing the corresponding sign (no. 2.30.1) on minor roads after entering a settlement (sign no. 4.27) when densely built-up area begins.

-On mountain roads, priority is given to, firstly, heavy vehicles (lorries and buses), and secondly, upwards-moving vehicles.

-Mountain postal road sign (starts with sign no. 4.05 and ends with 4.06) indicating priority to public transport on (mountain) roads; drivers must follow instructions given by public bus drivers.

-There are more priority signs than usual (often related to the Priority to the right rule).

 Ukraine

 Road signs in Ukraine broadly conform to European norms, and they are based on the road signage systems used consistently throughout the former USSR.
+They are written mostly in English and Ukrainian.

 United Kingdom

 Traffic signing in the UK conforms broadly to European norms, though a number of signs are unique to Britain and direction signs omit European route numbers.
 The current sign system, introduced on 1 January 1965, was developed in the late 1950s and early 1960s by the Anderson Committee, which established the motorway signing system, and by the Worboys Committee, which reformed signing for existing all-purpose roads.
-(For illustrations of most British road signs, see 'Know your traffic signs' on the GOV.UK website.)

-The UK remains the only Commonwealth country to use non-metric (Imperial) measurements for distance and speed, although "authorised weight" signs have been in metric tonnes since 1981 and there is currently a dual-unit (metric first) option for height and width restriction signage, intended for use on safety grounds.
-On motorways kilometre signs are visible at intervals of 500 m indicating the distance from the start of the motorway.
-(See Driver location sign).
+The UK remains the only Commonwealth country to use imperial measurements for distance and speed, although "authorised weight" signs have been in metric tonnes since 1981 and there is currently a dual-unit (metric first) option for height and width restriction signage, intended for use on safety grounds.
+Additionally, kilometre signs are installed at intervals of 500 m indicating the distance from the start of the motorway.

-Three colour schemes exist for direction signs: